Inherited Craziness

 Andrew Padbury, Slipper maker, of 9 Glocks Cottages, Tanner's Hill died, aged 30, on 5 Jan 1875 at that address, leaving effects of under £100 to his widow, Elizabeth Sarah Padbury of 14A Victory Street, Deptford New Town.

-In 1881, there is an Elizabeth Padbury (27), Widow, Laundress, living at 26, Cold Blow Road, St Paul Deptford, although I'm unsure if this relates.
+In 1881, there is an Elizabeth Padbury (27), Widow, Laundress, living at 26, Cold Blow Road, St Paul Deptford, which may relate.
 Certainly, Emily Padbury (10), that year was living with her grandparents, William and Charlotte Maslin.
 While Elizabeth Padbury (8), had been admitted to the Union Workhouse, Infirmary, Green Lane, Greenwich.
-Someone must have taken the then 11 year old Andrew William in, but I've been unable to find him.
+Someone, hopefully, must have taken the then 11 year old Andrew William in, but I've been unable to find him.

-There are no further records of Elizabeth Sarah Padbury (née Maslin).
+I can find no further records of Elizabeth Sarah Padbury (née Maslin).

 Five generations of Andrew Padbury:

-1. Andrew Padbury, son of Thomas and Ann Padbury, bap.
+1. Andrew Padbury, son of Thomas Padbury and Ann Edney, bap.
 7 Mar 1778 in Bishop's Waltham, Hampshire.
-This Andrew Padbury married Ann Camshall, on 27 Sep 1801, by Licence, in Epsom, Surrey.
+This Andrew Padbury married Ann Camshall, on 27 Sep 1801, in Epsom, Surrey.
 In 1841, Andrew Padbury (60) Grocer, Ann (55), son Andrew and daughter Ann, were living in New Inn Lane, Epsom.
 In 1851, Andrew Padbury (75) Grocer was in South Street, Epsom, with wife Ann (70) and two lodgers.
-He died, aged 83, and was buried at St Martin's church, Epsom on 17 Feb 1860.
+He died, aged 83, and was buried at St Martin's, Epsom on 17 Feb 1860.

-2. Andrew Padbury, son of Andrew Padbury and Ann Camshall, was baptised on 22 Dec 1811, at St Martin of Tours church, Epsom.
+2. Andrew Padbury, son of Andrew Padbury and Ann Camshall, bap.
+22 Dec 1811, at St Martin of Tours church, Epsom.
 He married Sarah Zeal, again by Licence, on 20 Apr 1843, in Lambeth, Surrey.
 In 1845, The London Gazette published details of the Bankruptcy of Andrew Padbury the younger of Epsom, Grocer.
 In 1851, Andrew Padbury (40) Master Watchmaker, wife Sarah (31), Arthur A Padbury (7) and Emily (1), turn up in High Street, Hemel Hempstead, Hertfordshire.
 But by 1871, he is found at Victory Street, St Paul, Greenwich, with wife Sarah and daughter Emily.
 This Andrew Padbury died in Greenwich, in 1877.

 3. Andrew Arthur Padbury, son of Andrew Padbury and Sarah Zeal, was born on 1 Jul 1844 and baptised 10 Nov 1844 at St Martin of Tours church, Epsom, Surrey.
 As above, he married Elizabeth Sarah Maslin in Deptford, Kent, on 14 Feb 1869 and died, aged 30, on 5 Jan 1875.